Integer programs with bounded subdeterminants and two nonzeros per row: Final algorithm

-Let $C$ be any clock of $\mathcal{C}$.
+Let $C$ be any clock of $\mathcal{W}$.
 Notice that all the clocks that can be obtained from $C$ by performing any number of split operations (and no merge or simplify operation) are of the form $eCe'$ or $e'C$.
-This implies that the number of sets of clocks that can be obtained from $\mathcal{C}$ by performing any number of split operations is polynomial.
-More precisely, let $C_1$, \ldots, $C_s$ denote the clocks of $\mathcal{C}$ and $||C_i||$ denote the number of edges in $C_i$ for $i \in \{1,\ldots,s\}$.
-Notice that $s \leq t$ and $\sum_{i=1}^s ||C_i|| \leq m_0$, where $m_0 := |A(D)|$.
-Using the AM-GM inequality, we can bound the number of sets of clocks that can be obtained from $\mathcal{C}$, via split operations only, by
+This implies that the number of windows that can be obtained from $\mathcal{W}$ by performing any number of split operations is polynomial.
+More precisely, let $C_1$, \ldots, $C_s$ denote the clocks of $\mathcal{W}$ and $||C_i||$ denote the number of edges in $C_i$ for $i \in [s]$.
+Notice that $s \leq t + g$ and $||C_i|| \leq m_0$ for all $i \in [s]$.
+Hence we can bound the number of sets of clocks that can be obtained from $\mathcal{C}(\mathcal{W})$, via split operations only, by